Creating a Streamed App or Desktop

 - The base image server must be running.
 (You can check the server state and start a server from the Servers screen.
 It takes 1-2 minutes for the server to start.)

-After entering the App Name and Vendor, select a Base Image Server from the dropdown menu.
+After entering the App Name and Vendor, select the relevant Base Image Server from the dropdown menu.

 Wait for all applications to display.